catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

 Overview
 ********

 Load balancing is the action of taking front-end requests and distributing these across a pool of back-end servers for processing based on a series of rules.
-The Catalyst Cloud Load Balancer as a Service (LBaaS) is aimed at encapsulating the complexity of implementing a typical load balancing solution into an easy to use cloud based service that natively provides a multi-tenanted, highly scaleable programmable alternative.
+The load balancer service encapsulates the complexity of implementing a typical load balancing solution into an easy to use cloud based service that natively provides a multi-tenanted, highly scaleable programmable alternative.

 Layer 4 vs Layer 7 Load balancing
 =================================